Big-polar-bear/factorization/README.md

 # factorization
 Note: The results from the paper assumes a semiprime with two factors of roughly similar bit length.
 As is relevant to RSA implementations.
 Minor tweaks need to be made otherwise.

 Update 23 October: Uploaded the fixed version as factor2.sage.
 There is some info at the top of the file.
 Figure the rest out yourself.
 To improve the results, you probably want to rewrite it to use a proper bkz reduction strategy.
-Additionally, if you can get it to run in a gpu and run more instances of LLL in paralell, that would great help.
+Additionally, if you can get it to run in a gpu and run more instances of LLL in paralell, that would greatly help.
 I have no intention of sharing anything else for free anymore.
 I may push some bug fixes in the future, but that is it.
 Thanks.
 If the script doesnt work and you cant find a bug, then read the math paper, and if you cant understand the math, not my problem.

 Update 21 october: Looking to release newest iteration on friday.
 Reworked nearly everything, it now relies heavily on weight reduction.
 That seems to be the key to this.